vmware/terraform-provider-nsxt/website/docs/r/policy_l2_vpn_service.html.markdown

 * `description` - (Optional) Description of the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this resource.
 * `nsx_id` - (Optional) The NSX ID of this resource.
 If set, this ID will be used to create the resource.
-* `locale_service_path` - (Required) Path of the locale_service associated with the L2 VPN Service.
+* `locale_service_path` - (Required) Path of the locale service associated with the L2 VPN Service.
-* `enable_hub` - (Optional) This property applies only in SERVER mode.
+* `enable_hub` - (Optional) This property applies only in `SERVER` mode.
 If set to true, traffic from any client will be replicated to all other clients.
-If set to false, traffic received from clients is only replicated to the local VPN endpoint..
+If set to false, traffic received from clients is only replicated to the local VPN endpoint.
 Default is `true`.
 * `mode` - (Optional) Specify an L2VPN service mode as SERVER or CLIENT.
 Value is one of `SERVER`, `CLIENT`.
 Default is `SERVER`.
 * `encap_ip_pool` - (Optional) IP Pool to allocate local and peer endpoint IPs.
-Format is `ipv4-cidr-block`.
+Format is ipv4 CIDR block.

 ## Attributes Reference